 See also: 10 Best Auto Loans for Good Credit

 How to Improve a 747 Credit Score

-Having a credit score in the Very Good range generally indicates a track record of prompt bill payments, but there might be some late payments or charge-offs still reported.
+Having a credit score in the Very Good range generally indicates a history of prompt bill payments, but there might be some late payments or charge-offs still reported.
 To boost that 747 credit score, follow these expert tips: